The Meta-Variational Quantum Eigensolver (Meta-VQE): Learning energy profiles of parameterized Hamiltonians for quantum simulation: Results

-In Fig.~\ref{fig:h4_example}, we show the meta-VQE results with $2$-UpCCGSD applied to the dimer of two Hydrogen molecules in a rectangular arrangement using the distance between the two molecules as a meta parameter.
-At 1.23{\AA}, this results in a quadratic structure and degeneracies within the orbitals due to the change in the point group symmetry making this point challenging for a single reference approach.
+In Fig.~\ref{fig:h4_example}, we show the results of the meta-VQE with $2$-UpCCGSD applied to the dimer of two hydrogen molecules in a rectangular arrangement (see for example Ref.~\cite{lee2018generalized}) using the distance between the two molecules as a meta parameter.
+At 1.23{\AA}, this results in a quadratic structure and degeneracies within the orbitals due to a change in the point-group symmetry making this point challenging for standard single-reference approaches in classical quantum chemistry.

-A single layer of the UpCCGSD ansatz is not able to achieve accuracies below the milliHartree threshold, neither in absolute, nor in relative energies, that are required for accurate chemical predictions.
+A single layer of the UpCCGSD ansatz is not able to achieve the accuracies below the milliHartree threshold, in both absolute and relative energies, that are required for accurate chemical predictions.
 Using more than one layer of UpCCGSD gives enough additional freedom to the circuit, but the usual optimization strategy that initializes all angles to zero (i.e. starting from the reference state) fails to converge here and leads to no improvement from the additional layers.
-The meta-VQE is able to capture the basic form of the VQE results on the individual points and reaches similar accuracy as the canonical VQE on the individual points if not close to the critical point.
+The meta-VQE is able to capture the basic form of the VQE results at the individual points and reaches similar accuracy as the canonical VQE at the individual points if the system is not close to the critical point.

-In the original work~\cite{lee2018generalized}, repeated random initialization was used to converge to the best possible result.
-Here, we initialize all angles to zero for the meta-VQE as well as the regular VQE using the BFGS optimizer of \textsc{scipy} with the same settings that worked well for previously investigated molecular systems ~\cite{kottmann2020reducing}.
+In the original work~\cite{lee2018generalized}, repeated random initialization was used to obtain convergence to the best possible result.
+Here, we initialize all angles to zero for the meta-VQE as well as for the regular VQE using the BFGS optimizer of \textsc{scipy} with settings that worked well for previously investigated molecular systems ~\cite{kottmann2020reducing}.